Pridecraft-Studios/website/pictures.md

 - AVIF quality 50-60 with YUV 4:4:4 or YUV 4:2:0.
 - JPEG using Jpegli on distance 1.5-1 with YUV 4:4:4.
   - Note: This may be larger than WebP, and introduce more noise than favourable.
-- WebP quality 90 using photo mode.
+- WebP quality 90 using `drawing` mode.
   - Being a video codec, this ends up excelling over JPEG.

 ### Encoders to avoid:

 - `libjpeg-turbo`, `mozjpeg`
   - Offers subpar quality at a given size in comparison to `jpegli`.
+  - Did you know: `cjpegli -d25` produces higher quality, smaller images than `libjpeg` at quality 0.
 - Non-AOM AVIF encoders, including the GNU Image Manipulation Program
   - Fails to return the same visual quality at a given size; may introduce artifacts.
 - `cwebp` at quality <80
   - Always fails in retaining visual quality even in simple scenes.

-## Encoded Quality Settings Picked
+## Encoded Quality Settings Considered

 Current considerations are against the following formats: AVIF, JPEG via Jpegli, WebP